MuneEbxPKPK/Smart-College/README.md

 - On First Floor, there are two classrooms and some other rooms.
 - There are LEDs on the walls.
 Doors of the Classrooms are secured and can be locked from Blynk App.
+- Cafetaria is also located on first floor.
+It has a sheet which will open when rain sensor detects rain.

 <h3 align="center">Second Floor</h3>

 - On the Last floor, there are another 2 classrooms and labs.
 - LEDs are attached to the walls and doors of classrooms can be locked from Blynk App.
+- There is a small so called area in the front of the second floor where you can add chaira and other stuff for better look, which will be a TODO.

+<h3 align="center">Parking Building</h3>
+- It consists of two Floors.
+- There are also two lifts installed on the back side to transfer a vehicle from Ground to First floor of parking (Lift 1).
+- Second lift is used to transfer Cars from first floor to ground floor of the Parking (Lift 2).
+- The Entry and Exit are also part of the parking system.
+The reason for this barrier-checkup is again to ensure security.
+HOW?
+Well This is completely up to the security team that which cars should be allowed to enter and which should be stopped.
+But for normal cars, It is fully Automatic.
+**TODO: ** You can add another button on the security check post that you will create if you want.
+Purpose of this button will be to stop unauthorize cars.
+Who will press this button?
+If security team sense any danger from a car it can stop the barrier to open by simple pressing that button.
+- There are some colorful LEDs attached alongside the road just for a good look and can also act as street lights.

+<h3 align="center">Control Room</h3>
+- This room will be a main hub from where the whole college will be controlled.
+- In reality there will be computers and screens to monitor the college but in our case we have put all microcontrollers, batteries and breadboards in the room.
+**TODO: ** Use multiple breadboards to manage jumper wires.

+<h3 align="center">Roof</h3>
+-  Nothing special in the roof but Solar Panels with auto rotation are installed there.
+**TODO: ** Add at least 2 solar panels with auto rotation.

 <h1 align="center">About Me</h1>